jasoncharney/NetWork1/README.md

 <s>- Remake so 0th user is always the master (don't need extra designation of master function, etc.)</s>

 ## Progress log

+#### 3/2
+-Added shockwave function – using instances to propagate a shockwave of particles from master to clients.
+Particles continue in direction of propagation (with origin at center)
 #### 2/25
 - Added control page, as a separate namespace (gets and sends to server)
 - Client no longer needs to tap the screen to join (deprecated 'ready' function)